A tale of a time long gone, not even to the nearest of men's remembrance, a

 construction.
 But we don't have any significant documentation evidence to prove

-that whatever people talk is true.
+that whatever people say is true.
 And fact if it be, there would be countless

-head hunt because Bhutan's geographical landscape and hydroelectric projects
+head hunts because Bhutan's geographical landscape and hydroelectric projects

 of Khegpa or the Head Hunter is very occasional.